 Our teachers consider our outdoor environment to be an additional classroom space.
 They create opportunities for children to use their whole body to explore, cooperate and move in spaces where they are not limited by noise or space constraints.
 As in our indoor classrooms, there are always centers prepared with emergent learning in mind.
 Children are given the tools and the time to enjoy relaxing spaces to read and chat, blocks to build big structures, and water to splash and make mud in the sand areas.

-St. Mary’s Preschool offers a 6,000 sq. ft.
-Natural Playground featuring a dry river bed, native California plants, and a raised garden bed.
+St. Mary’s Preschool offers a natural playground featuring a raised garden bed, lots of grass areas, two sandboxes.
 The large climbing structure is surrounded by a busy bike trail, with a variety of opportunities to develop large motor skills and build confidence with new physical challenges.

-This garden space has a unique backyard feeling which immediately our little ones at ease and in touch with nature.
-It is prepared each day with water table activities, easel art, and gardening tools for digging and discovery.
+Our garden space has a unique backyard feeling which relaxes our little ones and allows the children to get in touch with nature.